 Avoiding the allergen is the best advice, but try to minimize your interactions if that’s not doable.
 But, of course, Golden Retrievers are such loving and affectionate dogs that not petting them may be too much to ask.

-However, at a minimum, try to prevent them from licking you and leave brushing and bathing to someone else with no allergies.
-When interacting with the dog, keep skin covered as much as possible and wear a mask.
+However, at a minimum, try to prevent them from licking you and leave brushing and bathing to someone with no allergies.
+When interacting with the dog, keep your skin covered as much as possible and wear a mask.

 Yeah, I said it wasn’t going to be easy!

 Treatment for Allergies